United States Capitol revolutionary war and beyond header United States Capitol

 The purpose of government

 Why did many of the colonists believe that a break with Great Britain was necessary?
-One purpose of the Declaration of Independence was to explain the Americans' view of the purpose of government.
-If you read the text of the Declaration, you will see that the signers believed that all men were created equal by God, and that they possessed certain unalienable rights.
+One purpose of the Declaration of Independence was to explain their view of the purpose of human government.
+If you read the text of the Declaration, you will see that the signers believed that all men were created equal by God and that they possess certain unalienable rights.
 This means that God gives mankind certain rights when each one is born.
+They belong to human beings simply because they are human.
 Among these rights are "life, liberty and the pursuit of happiness."

-The Declaration also says that if ever "any form of government becomes destructive of these ends, it is the right of the people to alter or to abolish it, and to institute New Government."
-This means that if a government starts doing things that destroy people's rights, rather than protecting their rights, it is their right to change or destroy that form of government, and to institute a new one that will protect their rights.
+Thomas Jefferson wrote the Declaration of Independence.
+In it, he wrote that if ever "any form of government becomes destructive of these ends, it is the right of the people to alter or to abolish it, and to institute New Government."
+This means that if a government starts doing things that destroy people's rights, rather than protecting their rights, it is their right to change or destroy that form of government, and to institute a new one that will protect their rights once again.
+You can learn more about Thomas Jefferson and the Declaration of Independence here.

-The Declaration goes on to list a great many violations of the trust that the people of the thirteen colonies had with the King of Great Britain.
-The members of the Continental Congress listed all of these grievances to prove to their fellow Americans, to the population of Great Britain, to the King himself, and to the entire world, that they were justified in breaking away from this unjust government that was not protecting their God given human rights, but was instead, actively working to destroy the very rights it was supposed to be protecting.
+The Declaration goes on to list a great number of violations of the trust that the people of the thirteen colonies had with the King of Great Britain.
+The members of the Continental Congress listed all of these grievances in the Declaration to prove to their fellow Americans, to the population of Great Britain, to the King himself and to the entire world, that they were justified in breaking away from this unjust government that was not protecting their God given human rights, but was instead, actively working to destroy the very rights it was supposed to be protecting.

 Purpose of the Declaration of Independence -